woodenzen/workshop-initial/content/5-complexity.md

 02-11-2019 - 7:37 AM
 ›[[201902110737]]

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="Flower-Child.jpg" alt="intro image here" caption="Zivon Flower Child" width="75%" %}

 A logical fallacy that leads to giving credence to complex concepts over simpler ones.
 The opposite of Occam's Razor.
 It is a cognitive shortcut.
 If a solution is complex then we can sidestep the work needed to understand.